relaycoder/repograph/docs/repomix-output.md

       }
     }

-    // Filter the paths using the ignore package.
-Paths are now guaranteed to be relative. const filteredPaths = safeRelativePaths.filter(p => !ignoreFilter.ignores(p));
+    // The `ignore` option in globby should have already done the filtering. const filteredPaths = safeRelativePaths;

     const fileContents = await Promise.all(
       filteredPaths.map(async (relativePath): Promise<FileContent | null> => {